vibueno/wbs_theimprovmachine_frontend/README.md

 This repository contains the frontend of _The Improv Machine_: my final project for my Full-Stack Training at WBS Coding School.

 _The Improv Machine_ is an Improv (improvisational theatre) suggestions generator that can be used by improv actors to get scenes started.

 For a more detailed description, check the [project description doc](https://github.com/vibueno/wbs_theimprovmachine_backend/blob/dev/doc/projectdescription.md).

+If you want a visual introduction to the project, check this [video](https://www.youtube.com/watch?v=93zvJeuVrD4).

 If you are interested in the technical details behind this project, check the [technical doc](./public/doc/technicaldetails.md).